epam/azurelz/README.md

 Since **Demo** solution based on Azure Cloud environment and Azure DevOps service specifically - we need:
 - Azure Cloud subscription;
 - Azure Cloud Service Principal with "Management Group Contributor" and "Owner" (at least "Contributor" and "User Access Administrator" if "Owner" is not available) permissions at the Root Management Group level;
-- Instaled on local machine tools: git, terraform, powershell
+- Installed on local machine tools: git, Terraform, PowerShell(pwsh)

 The solution is designed for deployment in five subscriptions.
 You can create
 - a separate Azure Resource Manager service connection for each of them at Azure subscription level scope;